harshpreet14/journalling/README.md

 ## `Features`

-1. **Voice Notes Recording**: Users can effortlessly record voice notes throughout the day, capturing their thoughts and emotions in real-time.
+1. **Voice Notes Recording**: Users can effortlessly record voice notes throughout the day, capturing their thoughts real-time.

 2. **OpenAI Whisper Integration**: To enhance the user experience, the 'Journaling App' leverages OpenAI's  Whisper model for speech-to-text transcription.
 This empowers users to effortlessly convert their voice notes into text, making it easy to review and analyze their daily entries.